Comments from Graham Johnson:

 It was also the last year where only boys did woodwork and metalwork and only the girls did cookery and needlework.
 In fact with only Mr Treble doing woodwork,and Mr Dunlop metalwork, there was no woodwork teacher available for 1R boys who were basically left to rot for a double period each week in something they liked to call 'Arts & Crafts' but really wasn't thought through at all.
 Unrepeatable rumours told of a former woodwork teacher whose name was never mentioned and who was only known as 'El Cid'.

-The top two forms in the year dropped woodwork in favour of Latin after one year, and then metalwork in favour of German in the third year.
+The top two forms in the year dropped Woodwork in favour of Latin after one year, and then Metalwork in favour of German in the third year.
 This may have been the last year this happened but I am not quite sure (Latin continued to be taught regardless).
 The Latin teacher was originally Mr Milligan (known as 'Spike'), a small, wizened, scholarly man with a bite that betrayed appearances.
 He was then replaced for a short while by Mr Moses before Mr Kevill started coming down from the Upper School.
-Mr Milligan taught a Classical pronunciation system (-ae = "eye", -i = "e") and I'd hazard a guess that Mr Moses did the same as he didn't seem to correct us (though as I didn't really understand him that well even when he was speaking English it is hard to say).
-The first time Mr Kevill heard the class speaking Latin he looked totally bemused and puzzled as to how we couldn't even get the basics right.
-The reason was that he taught the English Method (-ae = "e", -i = "eye") but he never explained this and we just had to adapt as if we had been wrong.
+Mr Milligan taught us to pronounce the ending '-ae' to rhyme with 'cry' and the ending '-i ' to rhyme with 'sea' and I'd hazard a guess that Mr Moses did the same as he didn't seem to correct us (though as I didn't really understand him that well even when he was speaking English it is hard to say).
+The first time Mr Kevill heard the class speaking Latin he looked totally bemused and puzzled as to how we couldn't even get the basics right as he pronounced things the other way around.
+He never did explain why he taught things differently and we just had to adapt as if we had been wrong.
+The curious thing is that Mr Milligan's teaching seems to be consistent with the 'restored' pronunciation that came in at the end of the 19th Century and was meant to more closely represent how Latin would have been spoken in the Classical period, whereas Mr Kevill's seems more like the traditional English pronunciation of Latin that was supposed to have been phased out of teaching by the mid 20th Century.
 In the short time we had Mr Moses he called some of the tenses strange things I'd never heard before.
 Probably very sensible things.
 Perhaps if I'd been taught English Grammar I'd know what they were but in fourteen years at school proper English Grammar was only something picked up in passing (readers may notice I'm still not terribly good at it!).

 Although the odd 'trendy' teacher joined the school over the years I was lucky enough to avoid them all through my school career and teachers were still generally seen as authority figures.
 Some were firm, some were very firm, others were downright scary and firm (like Mr Povey, head of science in the Lower School and scourge of the dinner queues) but generally they were also fair.